Claude Nau: Cipher codes and the Babington Plot

+On 4 September 1586, Walsingham's secretary Francis Curle obtained a statement from Gilbert Curle that Nau was the "principal instrument" in making Mary's replies to Babington's letters.
+Evidence from the confessions of Nau and Curle was heard by the commission for Mary's trial at Fotheringhay on the afternoon of 14 October 1586.
+William Cecil said that both secretaries knew of Babington's plotting and had tried to dissuade her from becoming involved with him.
+Their statements were again reviewed in the Star Chamber on 25 October.

 Mary thought that her secretaries, Nau and Curle, and the clerk Pasquier, had betrayed her during their questioning, and she altered her will.
-After Mary's execution, Nau returned to France where he was exonerated from accusations of treachery to Mary by the King and the Duke of Guise.
+After Mary's funeral, Nau returned to France with Pasquier.
+Nau was exonerated from accusations of treachery to Mary by the King and the Duke of Guise.

+James Melville of Halhill, a Scottish courtier, asserted in his Memoirs that Nau had been "easily corrupted to discover all her majesty's intelligences and doings", was richly rewarded by William Cecil, and was not subjected to torture.

+Some years later, Anthony Hall wrote a petition to William Cecil, asking for employment for his son as a herald painter.
+He mentioned that he had been the keeper of "Jacques de Naa, the Scottishe Queenes Secretarie" for six weeks.
+He had been Nau's companion during his imprisonment and shared his chamber.
+Hall wrote that the decipherer Thomas Phillipes and Walsingham's secretary Francis Milles would vouch for his service.

 In 1605, Nau wrote to James VI and I. He suggested that Mary was not guilty because she had no freedom of action.
 He said he had tried not to prejudice Mary during his questioning by Cecil and Walsingham.
 He had not taken any bribes from Elizabeth, and the only gift he had from her was her portrait in miniature or in cameo framed in ebony, which he was given in November 1585.
 Nau gave this portrait to Mary.

 Works

 Joseph Stevenson rediscovered Nau's memoirs of Mary and her history and published these works in 1883.
 Stevenson also attributed a treatise in French on Mary's title to the English throne to Nau.

 Nau wrote a history of the years 1542 to 1545 which describes Regent Arran taking power in Scotland, possession of Holyroodhouse and Falkland Palace, and the exchequer.
 He describes the burning of Edinburgh in May 1544.
 He tells a story, also found in John Lesley's History of Scotland, of the banquet for the Patriarch of Venice, where a buffet laden with Venetian glass was deliberately tipped over to impress the envoy with an idea of Scotland's material wealth.
 The manuscript was found among Nau's papers at Chartley and Thomas Phelippes added a title "Storye of Scotland by Nau".

 Nau started translating John Lesley's Latin history of Scotland, the De Origine, into French.
 He did not complete this historical work.